wangw571/2018-Fall---Web-System-Project/README.md

 ###### You would need an .env file for this to work, refer to deliverable 5 for details (We keep it off the readme to keep our application secure)
 ###### Too much effort?
 Say no more!
 Our project can also be found live [here](https://cscc01backend.herokuapp.com).
 Running the newest version from our CI/CD scripts.

+## File Structure (after src)
+ - ./controllers
+   - This holds all our controllers for our endpoints.
+A single route has one controller object, where every method of access under it has it's own handler within the object
+ - ./routes
+   - This holds all the methods and routes under than umbrella route.
+For example, under /users, we have different methods for getting or adding users.
+ - ./test
+   - This holds our testing files for our application.
+We use a healthy dose of Mocha and Chai for this (For the less tech savy, they are the names of the testing frameworks we use)
+   - This folder is emitted from the build package on build
+ - ./util
+   - This holds our reusable functions such as the database object, and middleware for handling authentication and file parsing

 ## Testing
 For the proper testing configuration for .env, reference deliverable 5.
 To test, it's just a simple "npm test" and you're off to the races!